-The Hoover Air cordless is a handheld vacuum that operates independently or can be partnered up with their Hoover Air stick vacuum for a 2-in-1 power tool.
+The Hoover Air cordless is a handheld vacuum that operates independently or can be partnered up with the Hoover Air stick vacuum for a 2-in-1 power tool.

-It is a compact design and comes with few accessories including: a crevice tool, brush tool, lithium-ion battery, and a battery charger.
+It has a compact design and comes with few accessories including: a crevice tool, brush tool, lithium-ion battery, and a battery charger.